gvwilson/sensibleadventures/bookster/bookster.md

 Erileine scowled.
 "I thought the whole point of becoming a bookster was that I wouldn't have to shovel other people's–"

-*Whoomp!* The sound of the explosion hit Erileine like a padded club.
-Even as she staggered back, Razi grabbed her arm and dragged her into the alley.
+*Whoomp!* The sound of the explosion hit Erileine like a padded club, staggering her.
+Razi grabbed her arm and pulled her up the alley toward the street.
 In the distance, people started screaming.

 "What was that?
 Bookster, what was that?"